 Numerous TV credits include: The Trip, Elizabeth the Virgin Queen, Tipping the Velvet ,Hustle, The Vice, Foyle’s War, Sons and Lovers, In a Land of Plenty, Miss Marple and Alan Bleasdale’s Melissa.

 Head of Dance Education at The Globe Theatre, Huw originally trained as a classical dancer and went on to study allied dance forms, as well as acting and singing.
 His first professional engagement was in a touring production of Dick Whittington followed by My Fair Lady at the New London Theatre.
 Theatre credits include The Winslow Boy (Ronnie), Woman in a Dressing Gown (Paul) Lady Chatterley’s Lover (Field), Jesus Christ Superstar (King Herod), Chicago (Mary Sunshine).
 Film/Television credits include Poirot Pride and Prejudice Rebecca and The Young Victoria.
 Choreographic Credits include The Rivals (Jermyn Street Theatre) Pygmalion (New London Theatre).
-He has recently had articles published on the British actress, Diana Dors.
+Huw has recently completed a biography of the late British actress Diana Dors which is currently with a publisher and will be making its debut in either late 2017 or early 2018.

 Antony has a Business Degree from Coventry University, and later trained as an actor at The Bridge.
 He now also produces and directs.
 Directing credits include: Taking Care of Baby, Debris, DNA, and Love and Money — Dennis Kelly.
 The Long Road — Shelagh Stephenson.
 An Evening of Grimm Tales — Mark Bowden.
 Find Me — Olwyn Wymark.
 Love Play — Moira Buffini.
 Terrorism — Presnyakov Bros.
 The Last Days of Judas Iscariot — Stephen Adly Guirgis.
 Bouncers — John Godber.
 Scenes from an Execution, A Hard Heart, and Victory — Howard Barker.
 Under Milk Wood — Dylan Thomas.
 Closer — Patrick Marber.
 Speaking in Tongues — Andrew Bovall.
 Road — Jim Cartwright.
 A Picture of Alchemy — Michael Mallon.
 New Anatomies — T. Wertenbaker.
 Sketchy@Best — Becky Windsor & Naomi Cooper-Davies.
 The Last Days of Judas Iscariot — Stephen Aldy Gurguis.
 The Permanent Way — David Hare.
 As an actor his credits include — Theatre: Hurts (Given and Received), Bouncers, Closer, Brief Encounter (National Tour), Shadows on the Sun and A Picture of Alchemy.
 TV: Family Affairs (Ch5), Friends and Crocodiles (Poliakoff/BBC).
 Film: Sweeney Todd (Tim Burton), Gulliver’s Travels (Fox UK).